bloominstituteoftechnology/Sorting/readme.md

     - What are the advantages/disadvantages to this type of sorting algorithm?
 - Take a look a the psuedocode for these algorithms and try implementing one or both of them in Python.

-#### Some other iterative sorting algorithms include Bubble Sort and Bogo Sort.
+#### You might be surprised what passes for a sorting algorithm
-- Summarize how they work in 2-3 sentences.
+- Explore Bogo Sort and summarize how it works in a couple of sentences.
-- Which algorithm has a better runtime?
-Explain why.

 ## Day 2 - A Better Way to Sort